by-tezov/tuucho/.github/CONTRIBUTING.md

 1. Open the **`sample`** folder.
 2. At the root of the sample project, open `libs.versions.toml` and ensure its `versionName` matches the one from the **Tuucho** project.
    Both must be identical for testing your code.
+3. Copy config.properties.sample and name it config.properties (update the value if needed)
-3. Run the **Android** or **iOS** application to test your development changes.
+4. Run the **Android** or **iOS** application to test your development changes.

 That’s it — you’re ready to build, run, and test your contribution.
+Don't hesitate to request help.

 Note:
 - inside `settings.gradle.kts` file from **Tuucho** project, you can uncomment the line `includeBuild("sample")`.
-This allows you to develop and test using only one Android Studio window.
+This allows you to develop and test using only one Android Studio instance.
-- If you see the warning `Using JDK 21 but 17 is declared in the project` Follow these steps to fix it:
+- If you see the warning `You are using JDK 21 but 17 is declared in the project` Follow these steps to fix it:
 1. Open Android Studio Settings
 2. Go to Build, Execution, Deployment